-Selecting databases as data sources is the first step towards creating the script; this selection is available in the New project window, under the Select databases tab:
+Selecting databases as data sources is the first step towards creating the script; this selection is available in the New project window, under the Select database tab:

 Once the data sources are selected, further options offer additional scripting settings.
-Using Structure script and Data script options allows additional settings for the Structure (DDL) or Data (DML) mode.
+Select the Options tab where Structure and Data options allow users additional settings for the Structure (DDL) or Data (DML) mode.

-The Structure script option contains the structure mode scripting settings like Script CREATE DATABASE, for example, which allows adding a CREATE DATABASE statement at the top of the output script when scripting to a single file, or Script logins with users, which scripts SQL server logins that are used by the scripted database users, etc.
+The Structure options contain the structure mode scripting settings like Create database, for example, which allow users adding the Create database statement at the top of the output script when scripting to a single file, or Login with users, which scripts SQL Server logins that are used by the scripted database users, etc.

-Under the Data script tab multiple options concerning data scripting are available; for example, if there’s a need to Script rows as INSERT with existence check, ApexSQL Script will add a check for data existence prior to INSERT statements, and only new rows will be inserted on script execution:
+Under the Data section multiple options concerning data scripting are available; for example, if there’s a need to Script rows as Insert with existence check, ApexSQL Script will add a check for data existence prior to Insert statements, and only new rows will be inserted on script execution:

 Another possible case may be scripting multiple data sources without an actual need to script all the objects, but only specific ones.
-The Object filter option will allow detailed object filtering and selection, and can speed up the process by filtering database objects by object types and object names and running ApexSQL Script only on a subset of objects.
+Switch to the Object filter tab and it will show detailed object filtering and selection that can speed up the process by filtering database objects by object types and object names and running ApexSQL Script only on a subset of objects:

-When all the options for scripting are set, the selected objects and data are shown in the main grid, under the Structure and Data tabs respectively, allowing precise and detailed overview of all the objects and data to be scripted.
+When all the options for scripting are set, click the Load button and the selected objects and data are shown in the main application window, under the Structure and Data tabs respectively, allowing precise and detailed overview of all the objects and data to be scripted.
 Here, it is possible to select each specific object individually, and include/exclude it from the final script:

 ApexSQL Script’s engine offers precise and user-friendly way to script SQL database, combining data sources or using a single one.
 Every session can be saved and reloaded, further customized and adjusted as users see fit, making it an invaluable tool for many scripting operations.

 Generate and publish scripts wizard